God’s View on Babies — Inside and Outside the Womb

 Behold, I was brought forth in iniquity, and in sin my mother conceived me.

-A quick read of this verse might seem to indicate that Scripture is teaching us that David’s mother sinned in conceiving him, but that is not what is in view here.
+A quick read of this verse might seem to indicate that Scripture is teaching us that David’s mother sinned in conceiving him, but that interpretation is not what is in view here.

 Being able to exist independently, what is commonly referred to as fetus viability, is not the biblical determinant or definition of when life begins.
 Conception is.